matthewwdavis/ggenomics/README.md

 ```

 Next the user should use a data analysis function :
-- In this example, the function creates a table with telomere counts
+- In this example, the function creates a table with telomere counts.

 ``` r
 telo.table <- telomere_plotting_table(genome, chr_names = "^\\d")